-E.1 Own funds
+F 1 Own funds

-Reference is made to Note 37 'Capital and liquidity management' in the 2023 Annual Report of NN Schade for:
+Reference is made to Note 37 'Capital and liquidity management' in the 2024 Annual Report of NN Schade for:

-- The objectives, policies and processes employed by NN Schade for managing its Own Funds, including information on the time horizon used for business planning and on any material changes over the reporting period - The structure, amount and quality of Own Funds, including the extent to which each material own fund item is available and subordinated, as well as its duration and any other features that are relevant for assessing its quality - The amount of Eligible Own Funds to cover the SCR, classified by tiers
+- The objectives, policies and processes employed by NN Schade for managing its Own Funds, including information on the time horizon used for business planning and on any material changes over the reporting period - The structure, amount and quality of Own Funds, including the extent to which each material own fund item is available and subordinated, as well as its duration, principal loss-absorption mechanism (PLAM) and any other features that are relevant for assessing its quality - The amount of Eligible Own Funds to cover the SCR, classified by tiers

-Solvency II Basic Own Funds represent the excess of assets over liabilities in the Solvency II balance sheet.
+Solvency II Basic Own Funds represent the excess of assets over liabilities in the Solvency II balance sheet and subordinated liabilities.
 It comprises the following items:

 - Paid-in ordinary share capital and the related share premium account - A reconciliation reserve.
-The purpose of the reconciliation reserve is to reconcile the value of the above item to the total amount of the excess of assets over liabilities
+The purpose of the reconciliation reserve is to reconcile the value of the above item to the total amount of the excess of assets over liabilities - Paid-in subordinated liabilities

-NN Schade did not have ancillary Own Funds during 2023 or as at 31 December 2023.
+NN Schade did not have ancillary Own Funds during 2024 or as at 31 December 2024.